Maintaining Healthy Teeth and Gums Over 50

 Dental Check-ups

 Dental check-ups are an important part of maintaining a healthy mouth.
-During a dental check-up, your dentist will do a full examination of your teeth, gums, and mouth to identify any potential issues, dental caries, tooth wear, or tooth loss, that may require treatment.
+During a check-up, your dentist will examine your teeth, gums, and mouth to identify any potential issues, such as dental cavities, tooth wear, or tooth loss, that may require treatment.
+Just last week, I saw my dentist for my yearly check-up (I should go every six months, but at least I go every year!)

-Your dentist may also take X-rays to get a better look at the condition of your teeth and gums.
+Your dentist may also take X-rays to better assess the condition of your teeth and gums.
 The overall goal is to ensure that your teeth and oral health remain in good condition and that any problems are addressed quickly.
+I had X-rays taken last week to assess a tooth that was bothering me when I drank very cold drinks.
+He took X-rays and suggested that I wear a mouthguard at night to prevent my teeth from grinding together.

 Dental Cleanings